adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 procedure, instead they are left to up to risk-averse corporations who need to stay in the good-books of a regulator.

-These laws are not simply an expression of these countries own constitutional norms.
+These laws are not simply an expression of these countries' own constitutional norms.
 They are a dodge around those norms.
 Democarcies boast speech because citizens can't be muzzled at the mere say-so of some censor.
 Even in democracies with nothing like America's First Amendment, speech can only be